VATSIM-UK/uk-controller-plugin/docs/IntegrationGuide/Overview/Overview.md

 ### Windows Sockets

-The UK Controller Plugin listens for connecting integrations via **UDP port 52814** using Windows Sockets.
+The UK Controller Plugin listens for connecting integrations via **TCP port 52814** using Windows Sockets.
 Once a client has connected, the plugin expects to receive an initialisation message (covered later in this guide) which lets it know what events the integration wishes to receive.